meghartwick/Population-Adaptations/README.md

 -z keeps the intermediate files that I find very useful
 ```

-Once Roary is complete you can immediately visualize your pangenome by using a python script
+Once Roary is complete you can immediately visualize your pangenome by using their python script
 ```
 roary_plots.py name_of_your_newick_tree_file.tre gene_presence_absence.csv
 ```